jdauphant/ansible-role-ssl-certs/README.md

 An SSL certificate and key are just text that can be stored as a variable, which is useful when using ansible vault.

-Example variable data, note how the text blog is indented.
+Example variable data, note how the text blob is indented.
 This is needed to correctly insert the text via the template module.

 ```YAML
 ssl_certs_local_privkey_data: |